 Why a marketing consultant measures marketing

-As a marketing consultant, demonstrating value in the work we do is critical.
+As a B2B Marketing Consultant, demonstrating value in the work we do is critical.
 At The Lead Agency, no matter what our clients ask us, we focus on providing two outcomes: more leads and better quality leads.

 However, for most businesses, leads and sales revenue might be important, but they don’t necessarily show enough detail about the marketing activities that are generating leads and sales.
 Quite often, what appears to be the best lead generation marketing channel is heavily